-- EDUC 3372 The Learner: Early Literacy TESL

-- EDUC 4471 The Community: ESL in Mainstream

-- One of:

-- LING 1113 The Nature of Language II

-- EDUC 2371 The Learner: Language Development and Literacy

-Three additional courses from the following:

-EDUC 2371 - The Learner: Language Development and Literacy

-EDUC 3372 - The Learner: Early Literacy TESL

-EDUC 4471 - The Community: ESL in Mainstream

-ENGL 3304 - Advanced Writing: Theory, Pedagogy, Practice

-LING 1113 - The Nature of Language II

-LING 2207 - Second Language Acquisition

-LING 2231 - First Language Acquisition

-LING 3371 - Introduction to Psycholinguistics

-A university credit course in an additional language

-This course can be used as an option if it was not taken as a required course (listed above) in this minor.
+EDUC 2371 - Language Development and Literacy LING 1113 - The Nature of Language II Three additional courses from the following: EDUC 2371 - Language Development and Literacy EDUC 3372 - Early Literacy: Teaching English as a Second Language (TESL) EDUC 4471 - ESL in the Mainstream: Language through Content Teaching English as a Second Language (TESL) ENGL 3304 - Advanced Writing: Theory, Pedagogy, Practice LING 1113 - The Nature of Language II LING 2207 - Second Language Acquisition LING 2231 - First Language Acquisition LING 3371 - Introduction to Psycholinguistics A university credit course in an additional language Note: EDUC 2371 and ENGL 3304 may require one or more prerequisites outside of the minor.
+Students should be aware registration in senior level Language courses may require successful completion of specific courses at the 1000, 2000, and/or 3000 level.
 Maximum three courses at 1000 level.
-Minimum two courses at the 3000 and/or 4000 level.

-MINOR IN WOMEN'S & GENDER STUDIES

-Women's & Gender Studies asks questions about power and privilege that focus not only on the experiences and perspectives of women, but also on the construction and mobilization of racialized, heteronormative gender formations.
+Minimum two courses at the 3000 and/or 4000 level. ^{}This course requires one or more prerequisites outside of the minor. ^{}This course can be used as an option if it was not taken as a required course (listed above) in this minor.
+MINOR IN WOMEN'S & GENDER STUDIES Women's & Gender Studies asks questions about power and privilege that focus not only on the experiences and perspectives of women, but also on the construction and mobilization of racialized, heteronormative gender formations.
 Not exclusively about or for women, Women's & Gender Studies courses are explicitly interdisciplinary, intersectional, and transnational, reflecting the rich interdisciplinary frameworks of feminist, gender and queer theories.
 Required courses: